NickStanwood/NickStanwood.github.io/README.md

 You had a busy week and now you don't have a session prepared?
 No problem, use the random dungeon creator for your adventurers to go dungeon crawling for the day.
 Complete with random encounters in *mostly* every room, and lots of loot.
 Only requires the party level, the number of adventurers, and the estimated time to clear to create the dungeon.
 A theme can also be chosen for a more immersive experience.
 Complete with a DM map for you and an adventurers map for them.

 ### Town Creator
 Has the party made some unexpected decisions, and now you find yourself in desperate need of a town of 600 people?
 No problem, use the random Town Creator to design a town, complete with a map layout and merchants.
 You can even add random story hooks that can take your adventurers to a dungeon.
-The only things required from you are the terrain of the town, the size (village, town, city or capital).
+The only things required from you is the locaion of the town, the size (hamlet, village, town, city or capital).
 Districts of the city can be added or excluded as you see fit.
 - Town Map
   - one for Adventurers
   - one for the GM